 According to the Los Angeles County Department of Public Health, 42% of children are obese or overweight.
 The problem is particularly acute in low-income, high-minority communities which regularly lack safe outdoor play space and recreational facilities.
 A recent study by the Children’s Defense Fund found adolescents who live in low-income neighborhoods were nine times more likely to be overweight when compared to their peers in better-off areas.
 Unfortunately, with average Physical Education budgets of only $700, schools can rarely compensate for the fitness resources their neighborhoods lack.

-For more than a decade Sound Body Sound Mind has contributed to the health and well-being of our nation’s youth by providing state-of-the-art fitness centers, fitness education curricula and educator training to schools across the country.
-With 100 fitness centers serving over 100,000 students every year, we are proud to have trained over 400 educators on our curriculum.
+For more than 20 years, UCLA Health Sound Body Sound Mind has contributed to the health and well-being of our nation’s youth by providing state-of-the-art fitness centers, fitness education curricula and educator training to schools across the country.
+With 127 fitness centers serving over 160,000 students every year, we are proud to have trained more than 400 educators on our curriculum.

-Recent Study About the SBSM Curriculum Published in The Journal of Education and Training Studies.
+Study About the SBSM Curriculum Published in The Journal of Education and Training Studies.
 Read article